indexsupply/shovel/indexsupply.com/shovel/docs/index.md

   - `tx_type   int`
   - `log_idx   int`
   - `log_addr  bytea`
-- **column** The name of the coresponding column in the table definition.
+- **column** The name of the corresponding column in the table definition.
 - **filter_op** See [filters](#filters) for available operations and usage.
 - **filter_arg** See [filters](#filters) for available operations and usage.